dalzein/deciball/README.md

 ## Frequency range

-1. The FFT size is set to 8192, which provides a 4096 bin count - this should ideally be as high as possible since we're magnifying the bass range, and going to 16384 seems to destroy performance
+The FFT size is set to 8192, which provides a 4096 bin count.
+This should ideally be as high as possible since we're magnifying the bass range, and going to 16384 seems to destroy performance.

-2. For precision, the app uses `getFloatFrequencyData()` - this provides the decibals relative to full scale (dBFS) at each binned frequency, where the values range from -Infinity to 0, with 0 being the loudest
+For precision, the app uses `getFloatFrequencyData()`.
+This provides the decibals relative to full scale (dBFS) at each binned frequency, where the values range from -Infinity to 0, with 0 being the loudest.

-3. The sample rate is set to 44100 Hz, which gives us a 22050 Hz frequency range divided into the 4096 bins to play with, which equates to roughly 5.38 hz per bin
+The sample rate is set to 44100 Hz, which gives us a 22050 Hz frequency range divided into the 4096 bins to play with, which equates to roughly 5.38 hz per bin.

-4. We're only taking the first 27 bins and then skipping the first two as nothing generally happens under 10 Hz, which gives us a range of ~ 10 Hz to ~ 145 Hz
+We're only taking the first 27 bins and then skipping the first two as nothing generally happens under 10 Hz, which gives us a range of ~ 10 Hz to ~ 145 Hz.

 ## Built with